A look at how provinces plan to emerge from the COVID-19 shutdown

 Prince Edward Island

-Prince Edward Island and the other Atlantic provinces are lifting travel restrictions within the region on July 3.
+Prince Edward Island and the other Atlantic provinces lifted travel restrictions within the region on July 3.

 The province has now moved into Phase 4 of its reopening strategy.